 Over 130 financial institutions offer direct feeds to Xero today and the Xero Bank Feeds API will continue to grow in the region.
 In Hong Kong, HSBC and DBS implemented the bank feed integration in 2017 to connect their customers to Xero.
 Once the bank feed has been setup, there are further ways to enhance the efficiency when performing bank reconciliations by creating bank rules.
 It removes the effort to key in the same data over and over again.
 Each rule you set up will have at least one condition, but may have more if desired.
 A rule can be set up to meet any of the conditions you set, or all of them.

-In simple term, the rule provides “if…then” basis and setting up the conditions to be met.
+In simple terms, the rule provides “if…then” basis and setting up the conditions to be met.
 Xero will find any transactions matching the rule’s conditions and suggest a match.
 All is needed to do then is click ‘OK’ to reconcile it.
-Xero allows the ease of creating separate rules for bank fees, loan repayments, interest, payment of salary, or all kind of expenses that incurs on a day-to-day basis.
-If a transaction that Xero suggests based on the rule isn’t quite right, it is easy to edit to create a new one, or to find a transaction you’ve already entered into Xero to match with the bank statement line.
+Xero allows the ease of creating separate rules for bank fees, loan repayments, interest, payment of salary, or all kinds of expenses that incurs on a day-to-day basis.
+If a transaction that Xero suggests based on the rule isn’t quite right, it is easy to edit to create a new one or to find a transaction you’ve already entered into Xero to match with the bank statement line.

 Please feel free to contact the FastLane team at firstname.lastname@example.org to discuss your needs to setup Xero and bank feed connection.